-The goal of Teaneck High School is to ensure that all students receive an appropriate secondary educational program and complete the requirements of the New Jersey Department of Education for the Teaneck High School diploma including successful completion of required state assessments and 60 hours of Community Service.
+The goal of Teaneck High School is to ensure that all students receive an appropriate secondary educational program and complete the requirements of the New Jersey Department of Education for the Teaneck High School diploma including the successful completion of all required state assessments and completion of community service hours.

 The full range of educational options and electives are available to classified students, thereby providing maximum opportunities for students to participate with general education peers.
 However, we are cognizant of the needs of some students for additional academic intervention in order to qualify for a diploma.
 To this end, a curriculum sequence was established that is reflective of the New Jersey State Learning Standards (NJSLS), which is grade appropriate and aligned to the general education curriculum.
 The content in each subject class is parallel to the mainstream, but classes are smaller and taught by special education staff, qualified in the specified content using adaptive techniques and materials.
-Suggested course offerings currently in place in each of the New Jersey State Learning Standards (NJSLS) Content areas, as per the student Individualized Educational Plan (IEP) are: Instruction in general education with supplementary aids and services, Resource Programs such as In- Class Support and Resource Center/Replacement.
+Suggested course offerings currently in place in each of the New Jersey State Learning Standards (NJSLS) Content areas, as per the student Individualized Educational Program (IEP) are the following: (1) Instruction in general education with supplementary aids and services, (2) Resource Programs such as In- Class Support and (3) Resource Center/Replacement.